 SMS is much harder to ignore because it’s a more direct channel of communication.
 98% of texts are opened, whereas the average email open rate is 21.33%.
 Texts are delivered more or less instantly, and better still, 90% of people read texts within three minutes.
 So using SMS could mean you receive payments more quickly into your account than with other debt collection methods.

-Another benefit of SMS is that (providing you use an SMS provider) you can text all your debtor customers simultaneously, rather than phoning them one by one – a huge time save.
+Another benefit of SMS is that (provided you use an SMS provider) you can text all your debtor customers simultaneously, rather than phoning them one by one – a huge time saver.

 Additionally, SMS can be received on any mobile phone (smartphone or not), and transmission doesn’t rely on wifi.
 Through your SMS provider, you should be able to track your campaigns to verify that your messages have been delivered.